brunokoga/Montevideo/advanced_dir/advancedRaces.md

 **Plagueborn** : Half-orcs are sometimes forced to live on the rancid and unsanitary margins of society, becoming inured to all manner of sickness.
 Half-orcs with this racial trait gain a +2 racial bonus on saving throws against disease, ingested poisons, and becoming nauseated or sickened.
 This racial trait replaces the intimidating and orc ferocity racial traits.

 **Rock Climber** : Half-orcs from mountainous regions are excellent climbers, and sometimes ambush prey by leaping down from above.
-Half-orcs with this racial trait gain a +1 bonus on [Acrobatics](../skill_dir/acrobatics#_acrobatics and [Climb](../skill_dir/climb#_climb checks.
+Half-orcs with this racial trait gain a +1 bonus on [Acrobatics](../skill_dir/acrobatics#_acrobatics) and [Climb](../skill_dir/climb#_climb) checks.
 This racial trait replaces the intimidating trait.

 **Sacred Tattoo** : Tattoos, piercings, and ritual scarification are sacred markings to many half-orcs.
 Half-orcs with this racial trait gain a +1 luck bonus on all saving throws.
 This racial trait replaces the orc ferocity racial trait.

 **Scavenger** : Some half-orcs eke out a leaving picking over the garbage heaps of society, and must learn to separate rare finds from the inevitable dross.
-Half-orcs with this racial trait receive a +2 racial bonus on [Appraise](../skill_dir/appraise#_appraise checks and on [Perception](../skill_dir/perception#_perception) checks to find hidden objects (including traps and secret doors, determine if food is spoiled, or identify a potion by taste.
+Half-orcs with this racial trait receive a +2 racial bonus on [Appraise](../skill_dir/appraise#_appraise) checks and on [Perception](../skill_dir/perception#_perception) checks to find hidden objects (including traps and secret doors), determine if food is spoiled, or identify a potion by taste.
 This racial trait replaces the intimidating racial trait.

 **Toothy** : Some half-orcs' vestigial tusks are massive and sharp, granting a bite attack.
 This is a primary natural attack that deals 1d4 points of piercing damage.
 This racial trait replaces the orc ferocity racial trait.